vasekp/quantum-ga/manual/Customizing.md

 public:
   OracleTemp(bool odd_ = true): odd(odd_) { }
 ```
 The sole constructor of the `OracleTemp` class template.
+In general there can be more, but a default constructor (no parameters) must be available.
+If the gate has some internal parameters the default constructor should initialize them randomly.

 ```
   State applyTo(const State& psi, const Context* pMark) const override {